Jernskegg/ci-portfolio-project-1/README.md

    * test cases (user story based with screenshots)

-      Seperated career and contact pages to make easier to find the users goals.
+      Separated career and contact pages to make it easier to find the users goals.

-      added confirmation page for forms on career and Contact pages.
+      Added confirmation page for forms on career and Contact pages.

    * fixed bugs